LukeWait/custom-shell/README.md

    source ~/.bashrc # or ~/.zshrc depending on which shell your using
    ```

-##### The following step is not supported by basic terminal/cli environments
-4. Change the default font for your terminal to a nerd font, FiraCode nerd font has been installed as part of setup.sh:
+4. Change the default font for your terminal to a Nerd Font.
+The FiraCode Nerd Font has been installed as part of setup.sh at:
    ```sh
    ~/.local/share/fonts/FiraCode
    ```
+   Note: Basic terminals/cli environments will not support Nerd Fonts and as such, won't be installed by setup.sh.
-   You can install more by visiting [https://www.nerdfonts.com/] and extracting the downloaded fonts into the above directory.
+   Install more Nerd Fonts by visiting [https://www.nerdfonts.com/] and extracting the download into the above directory.

 ## Usage
 Describe alias's and functions.

 Describe packages:
 - starship/modifying .toml
 - zoxide and navigation (aliased to ls and key binding for 'ctrl + f' for searching)